WESTERN GREEN LIZARD: SPECIES DESCRIPTION

-I spend a lot of time observing western green lizards, but I'm by no means an expert on lacerta bilineata.
-So because I want to provide anyone who comes to this site with an interest for these fascinating reptiles with accurate information on the species rather than just my own findings and speculations, what you'll read below is more or less directly copied from French, Italian, English and German Wikipedia pages about lacerta bilineata.
+I spend a lot of time observing western green lizards, but I'm by no means an expert on Lacerta bilineata.
+So because I want to provide anyone who comes to this site with accurate information on the species rather than just my own findings and speculations, what you'll read below is more or less directly copied from French, Italian, English and German Wikipedia pages on Lacerta bilineata.
 In some paragraphs I did use my own descriptions though (for example, the descriptions of adult male and female color patterns are based on my own observations which I can back up with photos).
-But this page here is supposed to give you only factual information; for my own experiences with the animals and some of my (probably not very scientifically accurate) musings about them just go to the photo blog pages here or select your preferred language for the "about-me" page here: Français - Italiano - English - Deutsch.
+But this page here is supposed to give you only factual information; for my own experiences with the animals and some of my (probably not very scientifically accurate) musings about them just visit the photo blog here or read my introduction on the HOME page.

 Interestingly, the Wiki articles in the different languages differ in some small details and also in the amount of information they offer (the most informative article about this particular lizard is the one in German for those who are interested).
 An example for some of the differing details would be how the articles don't quite seem to agree on the size/length of the animal: English and German Wiki state that the lizards reach a length of up to 40 cm, while French Wiki only speaks of an average size of 30 cm, and Italian Wiki claims the species reaches up to 45 cm.